kumbulanit/t-sql/tech company/untitled/Module 5/Module5_Exercises.md

 2. **Employee Tenure Analysis**: Create a query that sorts TechCorp employees by hire date, but handles NULL values (temporary contractors) by showing them last.

-3. **Project Status Priority Report**: Write a query using a CASE expression in ORDER BY to sort TechCorp projects as follows: First show overdue projects, then active projects by budget (highest first), then completed projects.
+3. **Project IsActive Priority Report**: Write a query using a CASE expression in ORDER BY to sort TechCorp projects as follows: First show overdue projects, then active projects by budget (highest first), then completed projects.

 4. **Geographic Client Analysis**: Create a query that sorts TechCorp clients by country/region, but with 'United States' always appearing first (primary market), followed by other countries alphabetically.